How To Use Ring With HomeKit

 1 - Connect the Raspberry Pi

-Once I unboxed the Pi, I just had to insert the prepared MicroSD card, and power it up.
+Once you unboxed the Pi, just insert the prepared MicroSD card, and power it up.
 I had a monitor connected for the first time to make sure things were working correctly.
-This showed me some instructions for setting up Wi-Fi and connecting to the user interface, but you most likely don’t have to do this since it will automatically create an ad-hoc Wi-Fi network that you can find with your smartphone.
+This will show you the instructions setting up Wi-Fi and connecting to the user interface, but you most likely don’t have to do this since it will automatically create an ad-hoc Wi-Fi network that you can find with your smartphone.

 Note that you don’t need to connect a mouse or keyboard to the Raspberry Pi.